philburk/hmsl/docs/build.md

 ### Compiling the JUCE port
 * Launch the XCode project at "HMSL/native/juce/Builds/MacOSX/JuceHMSL.xcodeproj".
 * In "HMSL/native/juce/Source/ForthThread.cpp", set PF_COMPILE_SYSTEM to 1
+* Run the application from XCode.
-* Run the application.
-It will compile the pForth dictionary.
+* It will open a terminal window and compile the pForth dictionary.
+* Close the terminal window.
 * Move the dictionary file from "HMSL/pforth/fth/pforth.dic" to "HMSL/hmsl/pforth.dic".
 * In "HMSL/native/juce/Source/ForthThread.cpp", set PF_COMPILE_SYSTEM to 0
 * Run the application.
 It will open a terminal window.